intel/QATzip/README.md

     make clean
     make all install
 ```
-You will see "install: cannot remove ‘/usr/local/lib/libqatzip.a’: Permission denied".
+You will see the following error:
+"install: cannot remove ‘/usr/local/lib/libqatzip.a’: Permission denied".
 Now QATZip is already installed.
-To use qzip without a absolute path, you should execute the following lines of instructions
+To use qzip without a absolute path, you should execute the following command as root user.
-under root privileges.
 "QATZIP_ROOT_PATH" is the root directory of your QATzip source tree.

 ```bash